awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

-# Using Amazon CloudWatch Alarms<a name="AlarmThatSendsEmail"></a>
+# Using Amazon CloudWatch alarms<a name="AlarmThatSendsEmail"></a>

 You can create both *metric alarms* and *composite alarms* in CloudWatch\.
 + A *metric alarm* watches a single CloudWatch metric or the result of a math expression based on CloudWatch metrics\.
 The alarm performs one or more actions based on the value of the metric or expression relative to a threshold over a number of time periods\.
-The action can be sending a notification to an Amazon SNS topic, performing an Amazon EC2 action or an Auto Scaling action, or creating a Systems Manager OpsItem\.
+The action can be sending a notification to an Amazon SNS topic, performing an Amazon EC2 action or an Amazon EC2 Auto Scaling action, or creating an OpsItem or incident in Systems Manager\.
 + A *composite alarm* includes a rule expression that takes into account the alarm states of other alarms that you have created\.
 The composite alarm goes into ALARM state only if all conditions of the rule are met\.
 The alarms specified in a composite alarm's rule expression can include metric alarms and other composite alarms\.

   Using composite alarms can reduce alarm noise\.
 You can create multiple metric alarms, and also create a composite alarm and set up alerts only for the composite alarm\.
 For example, a composite might go into ALARM state only when all of the underlying metric alarms are in ALARM state\.

-  Composite alarms can send Amazon SNS notifications when they change state, and can create Systems Manager OpsItems when they go into ALARM state, but can't perform EC2 actions or Auto Scaling actions\.
+  Composite alarms can send Amazon SNS notifications when they change state, and can create Systems Manager OpsItems or incidents when they go into ALARM state, but can't perform EC2 actions or Auto Scaling actions\.

+There is no limit on the number of alarms that you create in your account\.

 You can add alarms to CloudWatch dashboards and monitor them visually\.
 When an alarm is on a dashboard, it turns red when it is in the `ALARM` state, making it easier for you to monitor its status proactively\.

 An alarm invokes actions only when the alarm changes state\.
 The exception is for alarms with Auto Scaling actions\.
 For Auto Scaling actions, the alarm continues to invoke the action once per minute that the alarm remains in the new state\.

+An alarm can watch a metric in the same account\.
+If you have enabled cross\-account functionality in your CloudWatch console, you can also create alarms that watch metrics in other AWS accounts\.
+Creating cross\-account composite alarms is not supported\.
+Creating cross\-account alarms that use math expressions is supported, except that the `ANOMALY_DETECTION_BAND`, `INSIGHT_RULE`, and `SERVICE_QUOTA` functions are not supported for cross\-account alarms\.

 **Note**
 CloudWatch doesn't test or validate the actions that you specify, nor does it detect any Amazon EC2 Auto Scaling or Amazon SNS errors resulting from an attempt to invoke nonexistent actions\.
 Make sure that your alarm actions exist\.

-## Metric Alarm States<a name="alarm-states"></a>
+## Metric alarm states<a name="alarm-states"></a>

 A metric alarm has the following possible states:
 + `OK` – The metric or expression is within the defined threshold\.
 + `ALARM` – The metric or expression is outside of the defined threshold\.
 + `INSUFFICIENT_DATA` – The alarm has just started, the metric is not available, or not enough data is available for the metric to determine the alarm state\.

-## Evaluating an Alarm<a name="alarm-evaluation"></a>
+## Evaluating an alarm<a name="alarm-evaluation"></a>

 When you create an alarm, you specify three settings to enable CloudWatch to evaluate when to change the alarm state:
 + **Period** is the length of time to evaluate the metric or expression to create each individual data point for an alarm\.
 It is expressed in seconds\.
 If you choose one minute as the period, the alarm evaluates the metric once per minute\.
 + **Evaluation Periods** is the number of the most recent periods, or data points, to evaluate when determining alarm state\.
 + **Datapoints to Alarm** is the number of data points within the Evaluation Periods that must be breaching to cause the alarm to go to the `ALARM` state\.
-The breaching data points don't have to be consecutive, they just must all be within the last number of data points equal to **Evaluation Period**\.
+The breaching data points don't have to be consecutive, but they must all be within the last number of data points equal to **Evaluation Period**\.

 In the following figure, the alarm threshold for a metric alarm is set to three units\.
 Both **Evaluation Period** and **Datapoints to Alarm** are 3\.
 That is, when all existing data points in the most recent three consecutive periods are above the threshold, the alarm goes to `ALARM` state\.
 In the figure, this happens in the third through fifth time periods\.
 At period six, the value dips below the threshold, so one of the periods being evaluated is not breaching, and the alarm state changes back to `OK`\.
 During the ninth time period, the threshold is breached again, but for only one period\.
 Consequently, the alarm state remains `OK`\.